10 Facts About The Ringneck Snake (USA)

 Source: iNaturalist user Sam Kieschnick – CC BY 4.0

 Ring-necked snakes are tiny.
-Their average length is 25-38cm and the longest subspecies (the regal version) only reaches 46cm.
+The longest ever reached 85.7cm (a member of the regal subspecies), but that was an extreme exception, and the average length is just 25-38cm.
 Their bodies are thin, meaning that unlike a puff adder, there’s no extreme thickness to compensate.

-Consequently, the ring-necked snake has a diet of worms, slugs, and insects, since they literally can’t fit anything larger in their body.
+Consequently, ring-necked snakes eat a diet of worms, slugs, and insects, since they literally can’t fit anything larger in their body.
 Their diet varies massively by region, as those in Michigan eat the red-backed salamander almost exclusively.
-This amphibian measures 5-10cm and does indeed have a red back.
+This amphibian measures 5-10cm, and does indeed have a red back.

 5 Relations with other snakes